stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 We will next introduce _push constants_ as an alternative (and more efficient) means of updating the view matrices.

-Push constants are used to send data to shaders with the following constraints:
+Push constants are used to send data to shaders with some constraints:

-* The amount of data is usually relatively small (specified by the `maxPushConstantsSize` of the `VkPhysicalDeviceLimits` structure).
+* The maximum amount of data is usually relatively small (specified by the `maxPushConstantsSize` of the `VkPhysicalDeviceLimits` structure).

 * Push constants are updated and stored within the command buffer itself.